 In the article 46-50 of Chapter-VI of Division II(rules and regulations) of ICN, all the norms are point to point described.
 I will briefly explain these rules but you can check the original one here. let’s go…

 Rules for Author citation

-It is quite easier to present the author’s name in the case of single author.
+It is quite easier to present the author’s name in the case of a single author.
 The name of a single author follows the name of a species (or any other taxon) when a single author proposed a new name.
 For example, we can say Linnaeus first gives the scientific name of betel nut as Areca catechu, so his abbreviated name will be written beside the scientific name.

 The names of two or more authors may be associated with a name for a variety of reasons.
 These different situations are exhibited by citing the name of the authors differently.
 Such as:

 A. Use of et

 When two or more authors publish a new species or propose a new name, their names are linked by et.
 For example, we can say Love Vine or Coral Vine is scientifically named by Joseph Dalton Hooker and George Arnott Walker.
 So, it is present by Antigonon leptopus Hook. et Arn.

 If there are more than two authors then also their names are attached beside the scientific name.

 The rules of botanical nomenclature specify that whenever the name of a taxon is changed by the transfer from one genus to another, or by upgrading or downgrading the level of the taxon, the original epithet should be retained.